Type punning: Sockets example

+int sockfd = socket(PF_INET, SOCK_STREAM, IPPROTO_TCP);

-bind(sockfd, (struct sockaddr *)&sa, sizeof sa);
+bind(sockfd, (struct sockaddr*)&sa, sizeof sa);

 The Berkeley sockets library fundamentally relies on the fact that in C, a pointer to struct sockaddr_in is freely convertible to a pointer to struct sockaddr; and, in addition, that the two structure types share the same memory layout.
 Therefore, a reference to the structure field my_addr->sin_family (where my_addr is of type struct sockaddr*) will actually refer to the field sa.sin_family (where sa is of type struct sockaddr_in).
 In other words, the sockets library uses type punning to implement a rudimentary form of polymorphism or inheritance.

 Often seen in the programming world is the use of "padded" data structures to allow for the storage of different kinds of values in what is effectively the same storage space.
 This is often seen when two structures are used in mutual exclusivity for optimization.

 Floating-point example

 Not all examples of type punning involve structures, as the previous example did.
 Suppose we want to determine whether a floating-point number is negative.
 We could write: